Malaysian Palm Oil Exports Performance to China

 A Review on MPO Export Performance

-For the period of Jan – Aug 2019, Malaysia’s palm oil exports to China/HK increased by 129,585 MT or by 12.3% to 1,409,686 MT.
-One of the main reason for the increased exports was the lower crushing of soybeans in the first half of 2019 which was brought about by the African swine fever (ASF).
+For the period of Jan – Oct 2019, Malaysia’s palm oil exports to China increased by 476,411 MT or by 33.6% to 1,897,151 MT.
+The main reason for the increased exports was the lower crushing of soybeans in the first half of 2019 due to lower meal demand as a result of the African swine fever (ASF).
 The effect of ASF was more severe and/or widespread than expected and reduced China’s need for soybeans which drove price of local soybean oil up.
 As a result, demand for other oils, particularly palm oil increased and this can be seen in the overall import of palm oil during this period which rose by more than 1 million MT compared to the same period of 2018.

-Another reason for the rise in China’s palm oil import can be partially attributed to the effect of the US-China trade war.
-On July 6, 2018, China imposed additional 25% tariff on US soybean import on top of the existing 3%.
-This is in addition to the 25% tariff is imposed for the import tariff on both soybean and soybean meal from USD.
-It was also reported that additional tax on soybean will be further raised to 30% on 1st September, 2019.
+Another reason for the rise in China’s palm oil import can be partially attributed to the effect enjoyed by palm oil from the US-China trade war.
+On July 6, 2018, China imposed additional 25% tariff on US soybean import on top of the existing 3% which was further further raised to 30% on 1st September, 2019.
+On September, 25, 2018, China further imposed an additional 10% tariff on soyabean oil and meal imported from US.
+From June 1, 2019, 25% tariff was imposed for the import of the 2 products.
+From 1 Sept 2019, the additional tax imposed on soybean oil was raise again to 30%.

 |Table 2: Malaysian Palm Products Export to China / HK |